mlabuda2/nf-tower-docs/docs/faqs.md

 Please contact Seqera Labs for more details if this is of interest.

+### Tower Forge

+**<p data-question>Q: What does the `Enable GPU` option do when building an AWS Batch cluster via Tower Forge?</p>**

+Activating the **Enable GPU** field while creating an AWS Batch environment with Tower Forge will result in an [AWS-recommended GPU-optimized ECS AMI](https://docs.aws.amazon.com/batch/latest/userguide/batch-gpu-ami.html) being used as your Batch cluster's default image.

+Caveat!

+1. Activation does not cause GPU-enabled instances to automatically spawn in your Batch cluster.
+You must still specify these in the Forge screen's **Advanced option > Instance types** field.
+2. Population of the Forge screen's **Advanced options > AMI Id** field will supercede the AWS-recommended AMI.
+3. Your Nextflow script must include [accelerator directives](https://www.nextflow.io/docs/latest/process.html?highlight=accelerator) to use the provisioned GPUs.

 ### tw CLI

 **<p data-question>Q: Can a custom run name be specified when launch a pipeline via the `tw` CLI?</p>**